Primavera Sound: Location and festival grounds

-The Auditori Santander (formerly the Auditori Rockdelux) is an indoor 3,000-capacity auditorium under the triangular-shaped Museum of Natural Sciences of Barcelona building.
+The Auditori Rockdelux is an indoor 3,084-capacity auditorium under the triangular-shaped Museum of Natural Sciences of Barcelona building.
 It is the only seated indoor stage on the festival's grounds.
 Past editions of the festival required a separate ticket for Auditori shows.
 There is a strict no food or drink policy for the Auditori, and the most popular shows require queueing outside the building in order to get in.
 The Auditori is noted for its darkened ambiance and emphasis on acoustics.

 Stages which focus on electronic music include The Warehouse, which is sponsored by Stone Island (formerly NTS) located in an underground car park, the Boiler Room x Cupra, and the Pull&Bear stage (formerly sponsored by DICE and a part of Primavera Bits).
 From 2016 to 2022, Primavera Bits was home to up to three stages located on a beach in the nearby Sant Adrià de Besòs municipality, which was accessible via a bridge and a waterfront path.
 In 2023, the area was removed from festival grounds because the festival was barred from using the bridge that connected the main grounds to the beach.

 The ATP stage was run by London-based festival organisers All Tomorrow's Parties and featured artist lineups that were personally curated by the organisation.
 After All Tomorrow's Parties went out of business in 2016, the stage was renamed the Primavera stage in 2017.
 In 2022, this stage was renamed after cryptocurrency exchange Binance.
 However, the entrance esplanade which housed this stage was remodeled in 2023 to feature two adjacent stages.